Lakshmi-reddy9/pm_project/docs/project_charter.md

 ### Project Purpose:

-The purpose is to create a website for a Estate company where the people can find a accomodation easily from the nearby location or from the place they are searching for.
+PalMTouchStone is a online popquiz application where students can do the quiz on the flashcards.
+SQL as backend which helps people to understand more about Project Management and its Process.

 ### User Roles:

-This application is used by general users.
+This application is used by students.

 1. Administrator - Gopi Krishna Amara
 2. Project Manager - Sai Sri Lakshmi Vancha